 We have set strict standards for managing quality that go beyond legal and regulatory requirements to ensure customers can use our products with complete peace of mind.

 Canon believes one of its most important missions as a manufacturer is to provide safe products that offer peace of mind and satisfaction.
-With this in mind, we formulated a Basic Policy on Product Safety to which some Group companies in Japan comply with.
+With this in mind, we formulated a Basic Policy on Product Safety that Group companies in Japan strictly adhere to.

 We also measure volatile organic compounds (VOCs) for which exposure limits have been set both within Japan and internationally.
 We verify that emission levels meet our in-house standards, which match or even exceed those set worldwide.